My opinions, my thoughts, my tribute and my memories of PAM and

 them and be a part of it and its history.

 It was the broker selling the aircraft on PAM’s behalf that had the good marketing sense to place the DC-3 on the internet and advertise the DC-3 for sale along with spare parts for a price of $80,000.
 There is no secret here?.
 Why on earth would current PAM leadership think that 'word of mouth' would get them results?
-Why they don't share the selling price when it was all over the internet to begin with?
+Why didn't they share the selling price when it was all over the internet to begin with?

 Again, insider secrecy when there is really no need for it, that is also